Apollo1840/leetCoding/DS_hashmap.md

 Alternatively, you can also use `tuple(sorted(counter(s)))` as key if characters are not limited to small letter english.

 ### All Anagram(438)
-Task: return start index of all anagrams of a certain string within a longer string.
+Task: return start index of all anagrams of a certain string within a  longer string, given that certain string.

 ## Map